jakebathman/slack-app-template/README.md

 A simple class with only one method to help format URLs in messages.
 However, this class is a good place to put future general Slack-related helper methods as you build your app.

 ## Slash commands

 For command `/foo`:
 - Route defined in `api.php` as `slack.slash.foo`
-- Hander in `app/Http/Controllers/Slack/SlashCommandController.php@foo`
+- Handler in `app/Http/Controllers/Slack/SlashCommandController.php@foo`

+## Interactivity

+- Route defined in `api.php` as `slack.interaction`
+- Handler in `app/Http/Controllers/Slack/InteractionController.php`

+## Events

+- Route defined in `api.php` as `slack.event`
--
+- Handler in `app/Http/Controllers/Slack/EventController.php`